sindremil/Peak-Finder/README.md

 ## Current limitations

 We are following the requirements for each partial delivery, so at this point there are no tests.
-There are also some minor bugs with the frontend that will be fixed for the final delivery.
 All the functionality is in place however.

-## Assumptioms
+## Assumptions

 We have assumed a grid of results is sufficient for the list requirement since a grid is virtually a list spread across multiple rows.